ylow/turicreate/src/core/storage/query_engine/design_doc.md

 subplan_executor.

-The subplan executor takes a vector<shared_ptr<planner_node> > and returns an sframe which is the result of the concatenation of executing each of the plans.
+The subplan executor takes a vector<shared_ptr<planner_node> > and returns an xframe which is the result of the concatenation of executing each of the plans.

 ## Global Lock
 Planner nodes are ... not very parallel.
-Many different objects (like unity_sframe / unity_sarray) contain planner_nodes,
+Many different objects (like unity_xframe / unity_sarray) contain planner_nodes,
 but the planner_nodes reference each other to get things done.
-So adding locks to the higher level objects (unity_sframe / unity_sarray) do not keep things safe.
+So adding locks to the higher level objects (unity_xframe / unity_sarray) do not keep things safe.

 A better solution could be introduced here, but for now a global lock will